JGlessner757/Jglessner757/README.md

 👋 Hi, I’m @JGlessner757
 I’m passionate about leveraging advanced analytics, machine learning, and AI to drive productivity and operational efficiency in businesses.
 With a strong background in data science, I focus on helping teams operationalize data-driven solutions, making sure the tools they adopt are seamlessly integrated into their workflows.

+🚨 UPDATE: Holy shit, I PASSED!
+Im now AWS Certified Cloud Practitioner.
+Not gonna lie, halfway through the test I was already thinking of ways to explain why I failed.
+Had no idea about the first four questions...but somehow got hot at the end and got the job done.
+Looking forward to the doors this unlocks.

 👀 I’m interested in ...
 Machine Learning (ML) and AI operationalization,
 Data science projects that improve business processes,